roman-milk/roman-milk.github.io/bareback-sex-with-grandmother.md

  His grandmother stroked her chin, and then tapped it with a forefinger while she pretended to ponder the question.

  "I can't be sure," she added with a smirk, "but I think I must have been sucking your father's cock for a couple of minutes."
-Report_Story #2